codeunion/javascript-exercises/interacting_with_the_user/command_line_arguments/README.md

 Solve the exercises to learn how to work with command line arguments in node.js.

 ## Let's Get Started

 1. Review the [suggested order](00_SUGGESTED_ORDER.md).
-1. Work through the exercises in the javascript files.
+2. Work through the exercises in the JavaScript files.
-1. Submit a request for feedback!
+3. Submit a request for feedback!